 Caveats: LTC insurance is expensive and underwriting-restricted.
 Most appropriate for middle-class families with planning runway who can afford premiums.

-7. Spend-Down with Care Strategy
+7. Spend-Down with a Care Strategy

 Combined Planning